-According to the Company Act, domestic and foreign companies do business under equal conditions.
-A foreign investor may establish or participate in establishing a company and may acquire rights and/or commitments as any domestic investor.
-Foreign investors, headquartered or with residence in a non – WTO member country, need to meet the reciprocity condition.
+Pursuant to the Companies Act, domestic and foreign companies operate under equal conditions.
+A foreign investor may establish or participate in establishing a company and may acquire rights and/or obligations under the same conditions as any domestic investor.
+Foreign investors, with their registered head office or residence in a country that is not a member of the WTO, should satisfy condition of reciprocity.

-The Constitution of the Republic of Croatia provides several guarantees for foreign investors.
-It is especially enacted that all rights acquired through the investment of capital cannot be restricted by law or any other legal act, and that foreign investors are guaranteed free transfer and repatriation of profit and invested capital.
+The Constitution of the Republic of Croatia stipulates several guarantees for foreign investors.
+In particular, it stipulates that all rights acquired by investing capital will not be limited by law or other legal act, and that foreign investors are guaranteed free transfer and repatriation of profits and invested capital.

 A foreign person who wishes to acquire ownership of real estate in Croatia has the right to do so only if there is a mutual possibility for Croatian persons to do the same in the foreign person’s country.
 This restriction does not relate to citizens and legal entities from EU Member States.
 Such persons acquire right of ownership of real estate under preconditions valid for exercising property rights by citizens of the Republic of Croatia and legal entities with their seat in the Republic of Croatia, except on exempted properties, i.e., on agricultural land determined by special law and protected areas according to special law.
 A foreign investor may establish a company in Croatia which, as a domestic legal entity, may acquire property without restrictions.